MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/MITKSegmentationTaskLists.md

 - `Path` (*file path*): Mandatory path to the MITK scene file.
 - `Image` (*string*): Mandatory name of an image data node in the MITK scene file that is used as reference image for the segmentation.
 - `Segmentation` (*string*): Optional name of a segmentation data node in the MITK scene file that is used as pre-segmentation.

+Make sure to use unique data node names for `Image` and `Segmentation` in an MITK scene as otherwise it may result in undefined behavior.

 Contrary to `Image`, if a `Scene` has a `Segmentation` (*string*), it still can be overridden by the `Segmentation` (*file path*) of a `Task`.